 Finally, because you stuck around, here is a preview picture of how the wall sits in relation to the rest of the playroom.

-Soon, very soon, I will share the entire playroom so you can see how it all comes together.
-In the meantime, if you haven’t checked out our cabin playhouse, then you don’t know what you are missing out on.
+By the way, if you haven’t checked out our cabin playhouse, then you don’t know what you are missing out on.
 You can find that here.
 Stay tuned to see how it all came together!
 And if you decide to build your own climbing wall we would love to see pictures!